AssemblyAI-Community/mcp-livekit-agent/blogpost.md

 )
 ```

 This code initializes Supabase's MCP server using Node.js (via `npx`).
-We're using the `pydantic_ai.mcp` library which provides a Python interface to MCP servers.
+We're using the `pydantic_ai` library which provides a Python interface to MCP servers.
 The `MCPServerStdio` class creates a subprocess that communicates with the MCP server using standard input/output protool.

 #### 2. Converting MCP Tools to LiveKit Function Tools